 If you’re one of those users who find the additional menu bar on your secondary display annoying, or want to get rid of it because you just don’t have any use for it at all, rest easy.
 Mavericks does indeed let you disable this additional menu bar, and here’s how you do it.

-Recommended Reading: 20 Handy Mavericks Tips & Tricks You Probably Don’t Know
+20 Handy Mac Tips & Tricks You Probably Don’t Know

 Hide The Menu Bar On Secondary Displays